tucats/csv/README.md

 The user can specify additional options to control how much output is generated, and if the data is sorted before being displayed.

+    Usage:
+       csv list [options]  [filename]   List contents of a CSV file

+    Options:
+       --columns, -c <list>             Specify the columns to print using a comma-separated list of names
+       --help, -h                       Show this help text
+       --limit <integer>                Specify the number of items to list
+       --no-headings                    If specified, CSV file does not contain a heading row
+       --order-by <string>              Specify the column to use to sort the output
+       --row-numbers                    If specified, print a column with the row number
+       --start <integer>                Specify the row number to start the list

+Below are more details about these options.

 ### --columns
 You can use the `--columns` option to specify the name(s) of one or more columns that are to be printed.
 The names are derived from the first row of the data, unless `--no-headings`